JakubMrowicki/memory-keypad/README.md

 # 1: Overview/Description

-This project aims to take the memory mini-game from popular indie game Among Us and extend upon it's functionality by adding a scoring and difficulty system.
+This project aims to take the memory mini-game from popular indie game Among Us and extend upon it's functionality by adding a score, life and difficulty system.

 The website will play a combination on the keypad and you as the player have to repeat the same combination.